telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-service-storage/how-to-configure-an-mssql-database-storage.md

    1. A message box should be displayed, confirming that the storage tables are successfully created.
 Use the connection string specified above when initializing                   an instance of  [MsSqlServerStorage](/reporting/api/Telerik.Reporting.Cache.MsSqlServerStorage)  in your application.

-   1. In case you want to cleanup the storage tables in an existing database, use the button *Clear cache data* .
+   1. In case you want to cleanup the storage tables in an existing database, use the button *Clear cache data*.

 1. Configure your Telerik Reporting REST Service to use the database storage we just prepared.
-You may do this in the configuration file of the project               as elaborated in the article [restReportService Element]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/restreportservice-element%}), or when instantiating the                [ReportServiceConfiguration](/reporting/api/Telerik.Reporting.Services.ReportServiceConfiguration) .
+You may do this in the configuration file of the project               as elaborated in the article [restReportService Element]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/restreportservice-element%}), or when instantiating the                [ReportServiceConfiguration](/reporting/api/Telerik.Reporting.Services.ReportServiceConfiguration).
 Here are samples for both scenarios:
    + Through code when passing  [ReportServiceConfiguration](/reporting/api/Telerik.Reporting.Services.ReportServiceConfiguration)                    instance to the REST Service.
 The __ReportSourceResolver__  and __Storage__  configuration settings are required.
 See the  [IReportServiceConfiguration](/reporting/api/Telerik.Reporting.Services.IReportServiceConfiguration)  interface for more details.

 {{source=CodeSnippets\MvcCS\Controllers\ReportsController.cs region=MSSqlReportsControllerImplementation}}